libretro/docs/docs/guides/arcade-getting-started.md

 ## Step 1: Choose an arcade emulator to match your system

 There are two families of multi-system arcade emulators available as libretro cores: FinalBurn and MAME.
 These emulators are in turn available in multiple versions to allow users to best match a core to their device.
+There are also a few console emulators that can alternatively emulate the arcade hardware based on that console.
 There is no "best arcade core", recommending one is hard without knowing your device and what you intend to play, each of them are a balance between multiple criterias.

 ### The criterias for choosing an arcade core